Assad’s forces make advances, further securing Aleppo region

 Rami Abdul-Rahman, the head of the Britain-based war monitor Syria Observatory for Human Rights, confirmed the report.

-“This means the control of Aleppo (city), and the countryside and securing all of Aleppo,” Abdul-Rahman said.

-The state-run Al-Ikhbariya TV said government troops were still besieging remnants of opposition fighters in a small part of rural Aleppo.
+The state-run Al-Ikhbariya TV said government troops were still besieging remnants of opposition fighters in a small part of rural western Aleppo.
+Also, parts of northern Aleppo region, which straddles the border with Turkey, is administered by Turkey and allied Syrian factions.
+Another segment of the province further west is controlled by Kurdish-led forces, allied with the United States.
+Both parts have not been part of the government offensive.

 The fighting in the Aleppo region and nearby Idlib province has unleashed a humanitarian crisis.
 Over 800,000 civilians out of nearly 4 million living in the enclave have been displaced, living in open fields and temporary shelters for the most part in harsh winter conditions.